Want to plant your own wild flowers, but don’t know where or how?

 First up, adding wild flowers to your garden is great for the environment!

-By planting native species, you’re helping to create a hospitable space for local insects and pollinators.
+By planting UK native wild flowers, you’re helping to create a hospitable space for local insects and pollinators.

 Not only does this encourage biodiversity in your area, but it also helps these creatures thrive and keep our ecosystems healthy.